Aspen Colorado, USA Travel Guide

 The Roaring Fork Transportation Authority (RFTA) operates an extensive and highly beneficial bus system throughout the Roaring Fork Valley.

-This system is a main mode of transport for both visitors and locals, lessening the need for a personal vehicle.
+This system is a major mode of transport for both visitors and locals, lessening the requirement for a personal automobile.

 RFTA buses are generally wheelchair accessible with ramps or lifts.

-Buses run frequently (from sunrise to after sunset/midnight), especially during peak winter/summer.
+Buses run frequently (from early in the morning to late in the evening/midnight), especially during peak winter/summer.
 Schedules vary by route/season.

-Download the RFTA Bus Tracker app for real-time bus areas and schedules.
+Download the RFTA Bus Tracker application for real-time-time bus areas and schedules.
 Plan routes in advance.

 Major companies at ASE, EGE, DIA.
 21+ (sometimes 25+), valid driver's license, credit card.
 Book 4WD/AWD in winter.